NicolasGrimault/Project-IA/README.md

 There is some missing values in the data, we started by filling the blanks so they will not interfere with the results.

-35% of the construction year are empty (20709 on 59400 rows)
+35% of the construction years are empty (20709 on 59400 rows)
 So we replace each empty row by a random value between -σ and σ (sigma for the standart deviation)

-Some values are empty are equal to 0 in the following columns :
+Some values are empty or equal to 0 in the following columns :
 funder, installer, subvillage, scheme_name, scheme_management
 Missings values are always less than 7% except for scheme_management (52 %)
 We choose to consider that the absence of data entry is linked to the state of the pump, as such we decide to replace these empty value by a specific NAN category.